WoSai/e-member-doc/en/README.md

 ##1.Introduction
 This document is used to illustrate how to connect the E-member system and get data of member.
  > * Step 1: Contact ShouQianBa-Stanley(13917862326) for technical support.
- > * Step 2: Apply for appid and secret from ShouQianBa.
+ > * Step 2: Apply for appid from ShouQianBa.
+Provide the key to the Shouqianba.
 The secret is valid for one month.
 So you should update the secret periodically. (to chapter 2.1)
  > * Step 3: Develop a function to receive information of member. (to chapter 3)
  > * Step 4: Develop a function to query information of member. (to chapter 4)